UWCCDL/QEEG/README.md

 # Corrections for Multiple Comparisons

 One of the problems with QEEG analysis is that researchers often have to repeat the same test across multiple channels.
 This creates, of course, a multiple comparisons problem.
-Traditional solutions to this problem do not work wellw with EEG channel data, because pretty much every measures that can be extracted from the channels' timeseries (power, coherence, etc.) is highly correlated between channels.
-Thus, a a Bonferroni-type correction would be unrealistically strong, and a FDR correction wil be crippled by the fact that the distrbution of p-values is fairly narrow.
+Traditional solutions to this problem do not work well with EEG channel data, because pretty much every measures that can be extracted from the channels' timeseries (power, coherence, etc.) is highly correlated between channels.
+Thus, a Bonferroni-type correction would be unrealistically strong, and a FDR correction will be crippled by the fact that the distribution of p-values is fairly narrow.
 Here I have provided a simple script, `alphasimeeg.py`, that adapts to EEG the solution originally proposed for fMRI data by the AFNI software development team.
 In essence, given a mean correlation between channels (which can be estimated easily), the script will perform Monte Carlo simulations and tally up the number of significant results that can be obtained by chance alone.